kerenduchan/strawberry-offset-pagination-demo/README.md

 The result contains:
 - `items` - A list of the users in this pagination window
-- `totalItemsCount` - The total number of pages in the filtered dataset
+- `totalItemsCount` - The total number of items in the filtered dataset

 Get the next page of users by running the same query, after incrementing `offset` by `limit`.